The subscription economy continues to grow rapidly, with the market expanding from around $623 billion in 2025 to nearly $740 billion in 2026.

 ClassPass

-The self-proclaimed “one app for all things fitness, wellness & beauty”, ClassPass gives users access to over 30,000 fitness studios around the world.
+The self-proclaimed “one app for all things fitness, wellness & beauty”, ClassPass gives users exclusive access to over 30,000 fitness studios around the world.
 Members receive a certain amount of credits each month depending on their membership plan.

 They can then use these credits to book classes at participating gyms and studios without being locked into just one establishment.